SystemsApproach/5G/primer.rst

     schedulable Resource Elements.

-A scheduler allocates some number of REs to each user that has data to transmit during each 1ms *Transmission Time Interval (TTI)*, where users are depicted by different colored blocks in :numref:`Figure %s <fig-sched-grid>`.
+A scheduler allocates some number of REs to each user that has data to transmit during each 1 ms *Transmission Time Interval (TTI)*, where users are depicted by different colored blocks in :numref:`Figure %s <fig-sched-grid>`.
 The only constraint on the scheduler is that it must make its allocation decisions on blocks of 7x12=84 resource elements, called a *Physical Resource Block (PRB)*. :numref:`Figure %s <fig-sched-grid>` shows two back-to-back PRBs.
-Of course time continues to flow along one axis, and depending on the size of the available frequency band (e.g., it might be 100MHz wide), there may be many more subcarrier slots (and hence PRBs) available along the other axis, so the scheduler is essentially preparing and transmitting a sequence of PRBs.
+Of course time continues to flow along one axis, and depending on the size of the available frequency band (e.g., it might be 100 MHz wide), there may be many more subcarrier slots (and hence PRBs) available along the other axis, so the scheduler is essentially preparing and transmitting a sequence of PRBs.